anthrax3/0-stor/benchmark/README.md

 If only `prime_parameter` is given, the `orchestrator` creates a plot of the throughput versus values in `range` of the `prime parameter`.
 If both `prime_parameter` and `second_parameter` are given, a few plots will be combined in the output figure, one for each value in `range` of `second_parameter`.
+Providing only a `second_parameter` will cause an error.

 The `template` field represents the template of the config file for [`zstorbench`](/cmd/zstorbench/README.md).